AlexBoa45/Crazy_Link/README.md

 ## Structure

-Pychamr has been used to develop this library.
+Pycham has been used to develop this library.
 Its structure is basic.

 - **crazyLink folder**: Folder that contains the main Dron_crazyflie object, plus 2 additional folders.